junxit/us-congress-bills-112/metadata.md

 - 2012-05-16 — Introduced in Senate
 - 2012-05-16 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S3235)
 - 2012-05-16 — Sponsor introductory remarks on measure.
 (CR S3235-3236)
+- 2012-06-28 — Committee on Indian Affairs.
+Ordered to be reported with amendments favorably.
+- 2012-08-28 — Committee on Indian Affairs.
+Reported by Senator Akaka under authority of the order of the Senate of 08/02/2012 without amendment.
+With written report No. 112-207.
+- 2012-08-28 — Committee on Indian Affairs.
+Reported by Senator Akaka under authority of the order of the Senate of 08/02/2012 without amendment.
+With written report No. 112-207.
+- 2012-08-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 498.